Mark-Gutenberger/gutenfries.com/README.md

 ## License

-Distributed under the GNU-GPL-v3.0 License.
+Open sourced under the GNU-GPL-v3.0 License.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>